 For the enterprise heavily invested in equipment assets, ensuring the operational health of your equipment is one of your key business success factors.
 It’s critical to your enterprise to lower the overall cost of maintenance while improving productivity through equipment availability.
 Computerized maintenance management software systems provide a solution.
-Find out more about the right CMMS solution for your business and the benefits it can provide.
+Find out more about the right CMMS software for your business and the benefits it can provide.

 This guide will provide information on:

 Sometimes called enterprise asset management software (EAM software), the goal of CMMS software is to track the upkeep of assets and the associated costs of the work, with an ultimate goal of prolonging an assets lifespan at the most minimal expense possible.
 This means your business can spend time and resources getting the job done, rather than dealing with equipment related problems.

 |Asset management||Record general information on company assets (buildings, vehicles, technology, and more) such as the frequency of asset use, issues, ongoing costs, and asset specifications.|